-A true business continuity plan is always accompanied by a set of elements such as hardware, software, services, and strategies that, together, must guarantee organizations the ability to maintain their operations and functions that are truly critical in the event of disruptions or disasters.
+A true business continuity plan is always accompanied by a set of elements.
+The elements include hardware, software, services, and strategies that, together, guarantee organizations the ability to maintain their operations and functions that are truly critical during disruptions or disasters.
 Depending on the size and complexity of the business, these continuity plans can be implemented with small, medium, or very large solutions.
-Nevertheless, backups will always be part of any of the implemented solutions.
-Hence, the importance of ensuring backup and recovery solutions that allow us to have peace of mind, but above all, that they work effectively and reliably when we need to use them.
+Nevertheless, backups are part of any of the implemented solutions.
+Hence, the importance of ensuring backup and recovery solutions work effectively and reliably when they are needed.

-Before we delve into the discussion of Backups, it is essential to comprehend the components of an SAP HANA database.
-Despite SAP's assertion that SAP HANA is an in-memory database, it still relies on storage for data persistency, necessitating substantial disk space.
+Included in a discussion of backups are the components of an SAP HANA database.
+SAP HANA is an in-memory database, but it still relies on storage for data persistency, necessitating substantial disk space.

-The required disk space includes:
+The required disk space includes enough space for the following data:

-- ▶ Data in before- and after-image versions

-- Space for at least one process image in case of software failure

-- Space for one data export
+- Data in before-image and after-image versions - Space for at least one process image in case of software failure - Space for one data export